 This post may contain affiliate links which help support our blog efforts.
 This is sponsored by various retailers.

-Today we are revealing this beautiful baby boy's Neutral Nursery.
+Today we are revealing this beautiful baby boy's Neutral Nursery completed with our online design service.
 Of course it didn't start out this way.
 In fact, it was the perfect pink and pretty room – for a little girl.

 "The space needed such a dramatic makeover and I didn't know how it would be without the designers seeing it in person.
 But I was able to send send inspiration via Pinterest and the YouthfulNest team nailed it in terms of my vision for a neutral nursery." -Liz